-The figures of person months need to match the text.
-For example do not put in high number of months for an organisation under a WP and then fail to have description of what they will be doing Also all partners must have some staff effort allocated in management and dissemination/ communication Make sure that you budget is balanced between partners.
-Co-ordinators budget is usually a bit higher than other partners but should not be excessively high compared with other partners.
+The figures of person-months need to match the text.
+For example do not put in a high number of months for an organisation under a WP and then fail to have description of what they will be doing.

+Also all partners must have some staff effort allocated in management and dissemination/ communication.

+Make sure that your budget is balanced between partners.
+The Co-ordinator's budget is usually a bit higher than other partners but should not be excessively high compared with other partners.